jmhodges/bazel_gomock/README.md

 importpath (say, because the `go_library` you have is a `main` package and is therefore unreflectable by Go tools and specifically unimportable by `mockgen`), add the `source` parameter with the location of source file.
-E.g. `source =
-//fancy/path:foo.go` or just `source = foo.go` if the file is in the same directory).
+E.g. `source = "//fancy/path:foo.go"` or just `source = "foo.go"` if the file is in the same directory).
 The `library` parameter must still be set to the library that source file lives in so that any referenced dependencies can be pulled into the Go path.